Top 5 Riskiest Jobs for Vein Disease

 - If you stand frequently, try to put your feet up at least a few times a day to rest your veins

-- If you are usually sitting, make a point to get up and move every 30-60 minutes
+- If you are sedentary, make a point to get up and move every 30-60 minutes.
+A short mid-day walk is recommended to keep blood pumping

-- Wear compression stockings on the job that increase blood flow and lower your varicose vein risk
+- Wear compression stockings on the job, which increases blood flow and lowers your varicose vein risk

 If you do develop varicose veins, treatments are available to eliminate those unsightly, painful vessels without a major disruption to your daily life.
-To learn more about your options in vein treatments, contact Center for Vein Restoration today.
+To learn more about your minimally invasive vein treatment options, contact Center for Vein Restoration today.
+Call 800-FIX-LEGS (800-349-5347) or book an appointment HERE.